Minor in South-East Asian Studies

 - Increase students’ knowledge about and participation in the contributions to global values and principles of the Southeast Asian community of nations.

 - Strengthen students’ research and analysis skills of comparative social contexts.

 - Provide students the opportunity for hands-on field research opportunities; and

 - Foster students’ ability to relate and work effectively across cultures and academic disciplines.

 - Understand the historical basis and contemporary expressions of Southeast Asian regional identity via the social, cultural, artistic, religious, political, legal, economic, and environmental trends in the region.

 - Appreciate the diversity of peoples, customs, beliefs, histories, and development paths of the various Southeast Asian nations.

 - Accomplish comparative analysis and/or primary data collection within the family of nations of Southeast Asia.

-To complete the minor in Southeast Asian Studies, students must take 15 credit hours in courses directly related to Southeast Asia from the list below or other courses approved by AUPP.
-A minimum 2.00 GPA in minor courses is required for successful completion of the minor.
+To complete the minor in Southeast Asian Studies, students must complete fifteen credits in courses directly related to Southeast Asia from the list below or other courses approved by AUPP.
+A minimum GPA of 2.0 in minor courses is required for successful completion of the minor.

 The following courses fulfil the requirements for the Minor in Southeast Asia Studies: